We are searching for

 • Wisconsin

-If your title is stolen, the first thing you should do is file a report with the police.
+If your car title is stolen, the first thing you should do is file a report with the police.
 Car titles can be used by forgeries and other criminals for various fraudulent activities.
 For example, scammers can forge false information onto your car title and pass it off as identifying documents for a stolen vehicle.

 Criminals can also use the title to register your vehicle to their name, so the local DOL or DMV will believe the car is theirs.
 While law enforcement agents may sort these out eventually, you could lose time and money waiting for your title or vehicle to be returned.